 Coordinator: Sarah Pickford

 Hello, my name is Sarah Pickford and I am a Health Visitor and the Baby Friendly Lead for the Health Visiting service in Bedford community.
-Since being in post I have lead our service through accreditation in Health Visiting standards and obtained GOLD Achieving Sustainability accreditation in 2019.
+Since being in post I have led our service through accreditation in Health Visiting standards and obtained GOLD Achieving Sustainability accreditation in 2019.
 I am also working as a Professional Officer for UNICEF UK Baby Friendly where I carry out assessments and training on courses within Neonatal, Health Visiting, Maternity and Children Centre specialist areas.
-So I am fully aware of the challenges that may arise and the benefits of supporting others on their Baby Friendly journey.
+I am fully aware of the challenges that may arise and the benefits of supporting others on their Baby Friendly journey.

 Our regional NIFN meetings take place four times a year with some support meetings in-between.
 We are a friendly group of professionals who share good practice, offer one another support and encouragement and influence infant feeding strategy within the region.
 We also debate clinical issues and offer practical support for challenges you may face in the workplace.